Favourite Vegetable Oils

 There are plenty of Vegetable Oils to choose from, which vary in colour, natural fragrance, and price.
-Familiar oils include Apricot Kernel, Sweet Almond and Coconut.
-These are found in many skincare products which help repair and calm sensitive skin.
+Familiar oils include Apricot Kernel, Sweet Almond, and Coconut.
+These are found in many skincare products that help repair and calm sensitive skin.

 The following Vegetable Oils are some that I use in the Essentially Lili range because I love what they do for the skin:

 Argan (Argania Spinosa) originates from Southern Morocco which makes this product quite expensive.It is yellow in colour and has a lot more Vitamin E (Tocopherol) than olive oil.
 It is resistant to oxidation with good free radical scavengers.It’s great for damaged and mature skin as it assists the restructuring of the cells.

 Avocado (Persea Gratissima) contains essential fatty acids that our body needs but cannot produce.
 This helps create and rebuild new cells, contain omega-3, omega-6 fatty acids, Linoleic Acid (LA), Gamma-Linolenic Acid (GLA).
 So if this is what Avocado does for our bodies from the inside, the outside

 is going to love it just as much.

 Avocado originally came from Central America, but now is grown around the world.It is rich in Vitamins A, B1, B2, D, E, and Beta carotene.
 Classified as a monosaturated oil, Avocado is best suited for dry skin conditions in topical applications.
 It should be green in colour if unadulterated and it comes from the flesh of the fruit.
 It is great for rehydrating, regenerating and helping the elasticity of the skin.With other carrier oils, Avocado enriches the vitamin and protein content.